Perpetua of Hippo: Religious impact

-Perpetua was an abbess of a community of consecrated virgins in Hippo, This monastery was probably close to his own in Hippo. probably in behalf of Augustine.
+Perpetua was an abbess of a community of consecrated virgins in Hippo, This monastery was probably close to his own in Hippo, probably in behalf of Augustine.

-Augustine and Perpetuas' nieces joined this religious foundation.
+Augustine and Perpetua's nieces joined this religious foundation.
 The monastery was also well known for rescuing foundlings.
 This establishment seems to have run on similar lines to his - the nuns were allowed to leave the monastery for a variety of activities, including: visiting the baths, to the laundry, and to worship at external churches.
 He wrote Epistula 211 addressed to the order, after the death of his sister, as they were suffering from internal dissent.
-It can be argued that Perpetuas' influence was at its strongest after her death, with the writing of this letter to her community.
+It can be argued that Perpetua's influence was at its strongest after her death, with the writing of this letter to her community.
 It became known as the Rule of Nuns.
 One of its major warnings was of pride: whether you came from a humble or a rich background, there was danger that you may become proud of your asceticism, which undid all its holy work.